msft-mirror-aosp/platform.tools.asuite/experiments/a/README.md

-# A tool
+# `a` tool

-A tool is a command-line tool that can run android workflows and productivity tools go/a-tool-design-doc
+`a` is a command-line tool that can run Android workflows and productivity tools.
+For more information, see the design doc at go/a-tool-design-doc.

 Contributions welcome!

-### A and Autocomplete aliases
+## Setup: Aliases and Autocomplete

+### Bash
-Add the following to your  ~/.bashrc for autocompletions
+Add the following to your  `~/.bashrc` to enable the `a` command and its autocompletion.
 ```
 # Alias for local workflow "a update" tool
 a() {